The Royal Family Will Have It’s First Same-Sex Marriage This Summer

-With the recent news surrounding all things Royal, it seems as though there will be another historical moment in Great Britain’s most well-renowned family, the marriage of two individuals of the same sex.
+With the recent news surrounding all things Royal, it seems as though there will be another historical moment in Great Britain’s most well-renowned family with the marriage of two individuals of the same sex.

 With the massive amount of attention given to Meghan Markle’s groundbreaking wedding to Prince Harry, one could only assume the level of significance the public holds seeing a royal male marrying another male outside of the monarchy.

-Queen Elizabeth II’s cousin Lord Ivar Mountbatten is set to be wed to partner James Coyle later in the summer.
-In an interview with The Daily Mail, the Royal explained the details of the event that had already been established.
+As reported by Entertainment Tonight, Queen Elizabeth II’s cousin, Lord Ivar Mountbatten, is set to be wed to partner James Coyle later in the summer.
+In an interview with Daily Mail, the royal explained the details of the event that had already been established.

 The small service will take place at a private church in Devon, England, only to be physically attended by Mountbatten’s former wife, Penny, their three children, Ella, Alix, and Luli, as well as a select small circle of close friends and other non-immediate family members.

-The Lord drew quite a bit of attention when he revealed his sexual preferences back in 2016, being the first royal to do so.
-Prior to the reveal, the only other individual in the Lord’s life who was aware of his sexual orientation was his wife, whom he wed in 1994 and was together with him until 2011.
+The lord drew quite a bit of attention when he revealed his sexual orientation back in 2016, being the first royal to do so.
+Prior to the reveal, the only other individual in the lord’s life who was aware of his sexual orientation was his wife, whom he wed in 1994 and was with until 2011.

-The to-be-wed Royal had also mentioned in the interview that he had told his wife when their relationship began that he was bisexual.
+The to-be-wed royal had also mentioned in the interview that he had told his wife when their relationship began that he was bisexual.

 Also, Penny has reportedly been an active supporter of her ex-husband’s relationship and wedding plans, even establishing that she will be the one to give him away during their wedding ceremony.